At What Age Does Your Child Stop Needing a Babysitter?

 Set up parental filters on your computer and TV to make sure they can't access any material that you deem inappropriate for them.

-Hide anything you don't want them to get ahold of as well.
-Things like alcohol, prescription medications, cigarettes, weapons, and lighters.
+Lock up anything you don't want them to get ahold of as well.
+Pay special attention to things like alcohol, prescription medications, cigarettes, weapons (which should be locked up anyway), and lighters.

 What If You Have Multiple Kids?